The Journal of Australian Taxation is a peer-reviewed scholarly journal publishing articles on all issues relating to taxation.

 There are no fees or charges associated with submitting to or publishing in this journal.

-This is now an open access journal which means that all content is freely available without charge to the user or there institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose without asking prior permission from the publisher or the author.
+As an open access journal, all content is freely available without charge to users and their institutions, and articles are accepted on condition that users may read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose without asking prior permission from the publisher or the author.

-The journal is also available in a printed format if the author requires a printed copy for accreditation purposes.
+The journal is available in a printed form if an author requires a printed copy for accreditation purposes.